dawsdep/ratio_calculator/README.md

 ## Usage

 - After downloading & getting mix dependencies...
+- cd into the ratio_calc directory
-- run "iex -S PATH/TO/ratio_calc.ex"
+- run "iex -S mix"
 - in iex start the calculator with "RatioCalc.start()"
 - (optionally) alias calculator functions with "import RatioCalc"
 - use set_dimensions, get_state, and get_visual